Cedric Walker: Coaching career

 In 2014, the SaberCats' defense established itself as the league's best.
 The team allowed only 723 points all season (a 154-point improvement over 2013) while holding eleven of its eighteen opponents to fewer than 40 points.
 This was the league's lowest total by 55 points.
 For the third consecutive year, a SaberCats defender won the league's Defensive Player of the Year Award; this year's recipient was Jason Stewart, who led the Cats' vaunted defensive line with 12.5 sacks.

 In Walker's fourth year, the SaberCats' defense performed historically well.
 Despite injuries to the team's secondary (particularly the losses of Virgil Gray and Eric Crocker to injury), the SaberCats allowed a staggeringly-low 662 points (a 61-point improvement over 2014's league-best figure).
 This was the league's best total by 161 points.
 All told, the 2015 SaberCats allowed only 36.8 points per game; this represented the league's lowest per-game total in well over twenty years.
 At the end of the season, the SaberCats defeated the Jacksonville Sharks in ArenaBowl XXVIII; this gave Walker his second AFL Championship (and first as a defensive coordinator).

 On March 27, 2018, it was announced that Walker would be the defensive coordinator of the Baltimore Brigade.

+Walker joined the Wyoming Mustangs of Champions Indoor Football as head coach in 2022.
+When the Mustangs folded as a result of CIF's merger into the Arena Football League (2024), Mustangs owner Steven Titus retained Walker and assigned him to Titus's other team the Billings Outlaws.
+Walker coached the Outlaws to a victory in ArenaBowl XXXIII in 2024.
+On August 2, 2025, the Outlaws and Walker announced that, by mutual decision, Walker would no longer be the Outlaws' head coach.

+In August 2025, Walker was hired as the head coach of the Kentucky Barrels, an expansion team in AF1.